 “According to the American Cancer Society, nearly 245,000 women in the U.S. are expected to receive a diagnosis of breast or cervical cancer in 2013,” said Barbarajean Magnani, PhD, MD, FCAP, former Chair and Pathologist-in-Chief of the Department of Pathology and Laboratory Medicine at Tufts Medical Center.
 “However, numerous studies have shown that an early diagnosis is the key factor in successfully treating these diseases.
 We feel that it is our duty to help our friends and neighbors in the community by offering them this yearly opportunity to receive potentially life-changing and life-saving medical tests and care free of charge.”

 “We are very excited to add a pediatric component to this year’s program,” said Lockie Milner, MD, Chief of the Division of Pediatric Nephrology at Tufts Medical Center.
 “It is very important for growing children to have healthy kidney function.
 Now when Boston-area women attend the See, Test & Treat program, they can bring along their children to receive these necessary pediatric screenings.
-It’s all part of the Tufts Medical Center and Floating Hospital for Children commitment to treating every single one of our patients as if they were a member of our own family.”
+It’s all part of the Tufts Medical Center and Tufts Children's Hospital commitment to treating every single one of our patients as if they were a member of our own family.”

 Women attending the program will undergo pelvic and breast exams, with a Pap test and mammogram if needed, to screen for early signs of cervical and breast cancer.
 Pediatric kidney screenings for children will include blood pressure and urinalysis tests.
 Test results, physician consultations and follow-up care will be provided the same day.
 All patients will receive their results in a private setting and will be given information about follow-up treatment options, if necessary.
 Health education will be provided, and complimentary food, entertainment and children’s activities also will be available on site.
 Each participant will receive a See, Test & Treat t-shirt and Target gift card after receiving their test results.